taxprofiler/taxpasta/docs/commands/standardise.md

 ## What

-The purpose of the `standarise` command is to take an output of a single taxonomic profiling tool, and convert it into a standard format that is compatible with (also standardised) output of other profiling tools.
+The purpose of the `standarise` command is to take an output of a single taxonomic profiling tool, and convert it into a standard format that is compatible with the (also standardised) output of other profiling tools.

 ## How